 Sparkle and shine are synonymous with the season.
 Use this pretty silver front door decoration as inspiration to create your own glittering welcome.
 Purchase a silver wreath, or paint a grapevine wreath using metallic spray paint; add a sparkling ribbon, and weave in silver and blue ornaments.
 For another sparkling color scheme, use gold and bronze decorations to glam up your Christmas door.

 A simple wreath base and some yarn are all it takes to create a beautiful door decoration this Christmas.
 See how!

 Play up the traditional Christmas red-and-green color scheme with a modern spin.
 If you have a green door, accent it with an all-red wreath and place bright red flowers on the front porch.
 Don't have a green door?
 Play around with other color schemes, such as white and blue (good for lighter doors) or silver and gold (good for darker doors).

 You can decorate a door for Christmas in a way that's both classic and fresh with traditional accents.
 Hang a medium-size boxwood wreath with a bright red bow in the middle for pretty texture and style.
 Add symmetrical accents on either side of the door to complete the look, such as the shaped topiaries shown here.

 There is a surprising array of diversity in the green color spectrum, from deep and rich to light and bright.
 These simple and traditional Christmas door decorations focus on color variations to add visual interest.
 A green ribbon adds luster to an evergreen wreath, while tiny lights brighten the garland around the front door.

 It's easy to customize an ordinary garland for extraordinary impact.
-Small holiday ornaments secured with hot glue coordinate with this red front door, adding bright pops of color to a premade pinecone garland.
-Tall lanterns, adorned with small sprigs of berries, add to the colorful Christmas door decorations.
+Small holiday ornaments secured with hot glue coordinate with this red front door and add bright pops of color to a premade pinecone garland.
+Tall lanterns, adorned with small sprigs of berries, lead the way to Christmas celebrations.